PowerShell/PSSwagger/README.md

 1. Generated.cs - The C# code used to generate the assembly
 2. *.pdb - The corresponding PDB file that defines Generated.cs as the source file

+# Paging
+When the "x-ms-pageable" extension is specified in the Swagger spec, paging is enabled in the generated module.
+This is true for both fragment URLs (when operationName is specified) and full URLs (when operationName is not specified).

+A cmdlet that supports paging will have two additional optional parameters:
+-Paging: A switch parameter that specifies the cmdlet should only return the first page.
+To access the items, use $returnValue.Page
+-Page: Takes as input the last page return value and outputs the next page return value (again, to access the items, use $returnValue.Page).
+If the return value is null, no additional pages exist.

+If -Paging is not specified and the cmdlet supports paging, the cmdlet will automatically unroll all pages.
+Assigning the result to a variable will result in all items being retrieved.
+Piping the cmdlet will result in pages being retrieved on-demand.

 ## Upcoming additions

 1. Enabe PowerShell Best practices